rbs25765/vmm-v3-script/Lab/dc_with_vjunos/README.md

 1. router PE1, PE2, PE3, and P1 must be configured to allow ztp/dhcp traffic forwarded between DC1, DC2, DC3 and apstra management network.
 2. To upload configuration, use ansible script [upload_config.yaml](router/upload_config.yaml)

-        cd router
+        cd config/router
         ansible-playbook upload_config.yaml

-3. Now routers are configured, and vEX will go through the ZTP process.
+3. Now routers are configured, and vJunosSwitch will go through the ZTP process.

 4. On Apstra UI Dashboard, go to **Devices**>**ZTP Status**>**Devices**, to verify that network devices (swithes) are discovered through ZTP